 Completing a photography degree online requires a lot of will-force and discipline.
 Often times students drag out online courses because they don’t feel the same pressure at the comfort of their home, than when living near campus.

-Another disadvantage is, that You aren’t able to meet all the other photography students and get inspired during discussions or by viewing their work.
+Another disadvantage is, that You aren’t able to meet all the other photography students and get inspired by discussions or by viewing their work.

 Studying is not all about the subject, but also a lot about social interaction and already building a network that can be beneficial after graduation.